The questions every marketing manager should ask before hiring a PR agency

 What should you expect?

 It’s normal to hear from your agency at least once a week, with a monthly report on placements secured and plans for the following month.
-Not only that, do expect to hear from your agency when they’ve secured a new opportunity or they’ve developed an innovative idea to move your brand forward.
-Not only that, but you also need to ensure that you’re still on track for success.
+Not only that, expect to hear from your agency when they’ve secured a new opportunity or they’ve developed an innovative idea to move your brand forward.
+Not only that, you also need to ensure that you’re still on track for success.

 12. How much budget do we need?